 having direct edit functionality.
 But more important, they both

-worked in a single model environment, so I could toss assemblies
+worked in a single common model kernel, so I could toss assemblies

 back and forth without worrying about referenced parts.

-IronCAD was now my CAD tool of choice with
+IronCAD was now my MCAD tool of choice with

 CADKEY as support.